 This work introduces a new deep feature-based fusion mechanism termed Non-volume Preserving Fusion (NVPF) which is demonstrated to better model the spatial relationship between facial emotions among the group within an image or still frame.
-In addition to the proposed NVPF mechanism, we solve for the crowd problem in which multiple emotions are presented.
-On top of that, this mechanism is a remedy for unclear emotion due to the resolution of the face--the face is too small to register an emotion as shown in Figure \ref{fig:fig2}.
-The contribution of our proposed deep feature-level fusion approach to group-level ER on crowd videos can be summarized as follows: \begin{itemize} \item To the best of our knowledge, this is one of the initial work to fully address \textit{group-level emotion on crowd videos} with multiple emotions across the crowd in videos at variable face resolution. \item Propose a high performance and low cost deep network for facial expression recognition named \textit{EmoNet} to robustly extract facial expression features for individuals. \item Present a novel deep learning based fusion mechanism named \textit{Non-volume Preserving Fusion} (NVPF) to model the \textit{feature-level} spatial relationship between facial expression within a group. \item The presented framework is then extended in a new \textit{deep network Temporal Non-volume Preserving Fusion} (TNVPF) to tackle the temporal-spatial fusion mechanism on videos. \item Differentiated from previous work that only presents one emotion status for entire image, the proposed method is able to \textit{cluster multiple emotion regions} in images or videos as given in Fig.\ref{fig:fig2}. \item Finally, a \textit{new dataset} GECV is introduced for the problem of group-level ER on crowd videos. \end{itemize}
+In addition to the proposed NVPF mechanism, we solve the crowd problem in which multiple emotions are presented.
+On top of that, this mechanism is a remedy for unclear emotion due to the resolution of the face--the face is too small to register any emotion as shown in Figure \ref{fig:fig2}.
+The contribution of our proposed deep feature-level fusion approach to group-level ER on crowd videos can be summarized as follows: \begin{itemize} \item To the best of our knowledge, this is one of the initial works to fully address \textit{group-level emotion on crowd videos} with multiple emotions across the crowd in videos at variable face resolution. \item Propose a high-performance and low-cost deep network for facial expression recognition named \textit{EmoNet} to robustly extract facial expression features for individuals. \item Present a novel deep learning-based fusion mechanism named \textit{Non-volume Preserving Fusion} (NVPF) to model the \textit{feature-level} spatial relationship between facial expressions within a group. \item The presented framework is then extended in a new \textit{deep network Temporal Non-volume Preserving Fusion} (TNVPF) to tackle the temporal-spatial fusion mechanism on videos. \item Differentiated from previous work that only presents one emotion status for the entire image, the proposed method can \textit{cluster multiple emotion regions} in images or videos as given in Fig.\ref{fig:fig2}. \item Finally, a \textit{new dataset} GECV is introduced for the problem of group-level ER on crowd videos. \end{itemize}